-Stability - The ability of a metal detector to maintain smooth operation without interference or unstable motion employed in moving the loop over the ground.
+Stability - The ability of a metal detector to maintain smooth operation without interference or unstable operation.

 Target - Any object that causes a metal detector to respond.

 Target Masking - When large size or high concentrations of trash metals, or extreme ground mineralization, drive the threshold into the null zone suppressing weaker positive responses.